Menu

 In conclusion, understanding your 2 month old puppy’s development is essential when dealing with puppy or dog bites.
 Redirecting their biting tendencies with toys and chews are key!
 This is in addition to consistent training from a young age, and seeking professional help when necessary.

-If you’re looking for a reputable dog trainer in Portland, consider visiting my main site for expert assistance in training your puppy or dog.
 Remember, with patience and proper guidance, your puppy’s biting phase will eventually become a distant memory.